DrCharger/CoffeeShop/README.md

-# Coffee-Shop-Project
+# Coffee-Shop-Mobile-Project

 ## Shop start code

 ### To start:
-Coffee Shop Project on React-Redux
+Coffee Shop only for mobile Project on React-Redux

 https://gilded-kringle-ac60d9.netlify.app